 “A friend once told me that we're either growing or dying.
 I knew it was my time to grow"

 Larson's debut full-length, “Shifting Sand” delivers a distinctive collection of songs rife with Texas soul and Americana amplified by lush strings and moody, thoughtful conflations.
-Recorded at Ramble Creek Recording with engineer/producer Britton Beisenherz (Will Johnston, Western Youth, Monahans), it was recently released in February 2019, preceded by a pair of singles in December 2018 and January 2019.
+Recorded at Ramble Creek Recording with engineer/producer Britton Beisenherz (Will Johnston, Western Youth, Monahans), it was released in February 2019.

 Her first single as a solo artist, “Acting Alone”, was released in April 2018 as a benefit for Moms Demand Action.
-"Acting Alone" was also selected as second place winner of the 2019 Woody Guthrie Songwriting Competition, where Larson performed on the MainStage of the festival.
-She will also be appearing at the Dripping Springs Songwriters Festival in October 2019 in Dripping Springs, Texas, where she will be performing her songs along with songwriters from all over the world.
-With her indie-folk band The Wheelwrights, she released 2017’s full-length album/art project, “A Forest In Trees” and has been a SXSW official showcasing artist in 2017 (The Wheelwrights) and 2018 (Beach Slang/Quiet Slang).
+"Acting Alone" was highlighted by Bob Boilen for inclusion in NPR's "All Songs Considered" and was also selected as second place winner of the 2019 Woody Guthrie Songwriting Competition, where Larson performed on the MainStage of the festival.
+She has toured regionally, as well as appearing at the Dripping Springs Songwriters Festival in Dripping Springs, Texas.
+With her indie-folk band The Wheelwrights, she released 2017’s full-length album/art project, “A Forest In Trees” and has been a SXSW official showcasing artist in 2017 and 2018 with The Wheelwrights and other projects.